sommerfn/azure-docs.de-de/articles/virtual-network/virtual-network-ip-addresses-overview-arm.md

 ### <a name="ip-address-version"></a>IP-Adressversion

-Öffentliche IP-Adressen werden mit einer IPv4- oder IPv6-Adresse erstellt. Öffentliche IPv6-Adressen können nur Lastenausgleichsmodulen mit Internetzugriff zugewiesen werden.
+Öffentliche IP-Adressen werden mit einer IPv4- oder IPv6-Adresse erstellt.

 ### <a name="sku"></a>SKU